AchimTack/legoTracking/README.md

 - Saving tracking results in JPEG and SVG formats.

 Usage
 Run the script and interact with the webcam feed by clicking to define the object of interest by drawing a rectangle over it.
 Finish by pressing enter key.
 Tracking starts automatically.
-Ensure the region includes the ArUco markers.
 End the tracking by clicking "q".
 Results are saved into folder "runs".